ChthonVII/guildwarslinuxinstallguide/README.md

 This recommendation may change in the relatively near future when NTSYNC becomes available.
 It is expected that that NTSYNC will eventually find its way into all three wine branches (stable, devel, and staging), and that ESYNC will be removed.
 There may be a transitional period where a TkG build may be recommended to retain access to ESYNC/FSYNC if you don't have a new enough kernel for NTSYNC.
 (See Part 7.)

+**Note:** TexMod/uMod/gMod are broken due to a regression in wine-staging v10.15.
+For the time being, stay on wine-staging v10.14, or install wine-staging v10.14 in parallel.

 #### Other Options:

 - "Distro" wine.
 Wine packaged by your Linux distribution.
 This is almost always an outdated version of official wine.
 There's pretty much no reason to ever use this.
 Reconfigure your package manager to use the official repo for wine.